madpiano/2019-432/slides/class17/README.md

 2. We talked about hanging **rootograms** last time as a means of understanding the fit of count outcome models, like Poisson or Negative Binomial regressions.
 If you want some more information, a key paper is Kleiber C Zeileis A "[Visualizing Count Data Regressions Using Rootograms](https://arxiv.org/pdf/1605.01311)".
 3. You might be interested in these [R Studio Shortcuts and Tips](https://appsilon.com/r-studio-shortcuts-and-tips/).

-## Things Related to Project 2 and Visualizations, more generally

-1. If you're looking for ways to improve the themes used in your ggplots, or perhaps to use a specific font or color scheme, you might want to look over [these examples in the hrbrthemes package](https://github.com/hrbrmstr/hrbrthemes).
+## Improving Your Visualizations

-2. If you want to arrange plots into a grid in a more nuanced way than `gridExtra::grid.arrange()` provides, you probably should consider `cowplot`.
-The [introductory vignette is here](https://cran.r-project.org/web/packages/cowplot/vignettes/introduction.html), and the [`plot_grid` function vignetter is here](https://cran.r-project.org/web/packages/cowplot/vignettes/plot_grid.html).
+1. If you want to arrange plots into a grid in a more nuanced way than `gridExtra::grid.arrange()` provides, you probably should consider `cowplot`.
+The [introductory vignette is here](https://cran.r-project.org/web/packages/cowplot/vignettes/introduction.html), and the [`plot_grid` function vignette is here](https://cran.r-project.org/web/packages/cowplot/vignettes/plot_grid.html).
 The [github site for cowplot is here](https://github.com/wilkelab/cowplot).
+2. If you're looking for ways to improve the themes used in your ggplots, or perhaps to use a specific font or color scheme, you might want to look over [these examples in the hrbrthemes package](https://github.com/hrbrmstr/hrbrthemes).
+3. Another interesting idea is highlighting specific values / paths within a plot, and the [gghighlight vignette](https://cran.r-project.org/web/packages/gghighlight/vignettes/gghighlight.html) may be of some interest.
+This was presented at the R Studio Conference 2019: [more details are here](https://yutani.rbind.io/post/2018-06-03-anatomy-of-gghighlight/).

 ## Questions I intend to answer very soon